harsh2011/XO-Models/README.md

 # XO-Models
 Code of models trained while creating XO application.
-CNN model to differ X and O in 28 x 28 image.
+CNN model to differ X and O that are drawn by user in 28 x 28 canvas.
+GAN use to draw from the computer side

 ## Dataset Samples
 ![Image](Dataset/SampleO/0_0_1.png)
 ![Image](Dataset/SampleX/__0_2.png)

-## Generate Sample from GAN
+## Generated Samples from GANs
 ![Image](gen_o.PNG)
 ![Image](gen_x.PNG)